-Alhasasneh pleaded lesser guilty to the charge in late June after his attorney filed a document refuting a number of statements Alhasasneh had made to police.
+Alhasasneh pleaded guilty to the lesser charge in late June after his attorney filed an affidavit refuting a number of statements Alhasasneh had made to police.
 Those statements were recorded in a criminal complaint regarding an alleged shooting, which Alhasasneh was accused of committing with an accomplice named Alonso Corral on Kensington Drive near Waukesha.

 According to the criminal complaint, Corral fired two shots into a vehicle on Feb.
 5 in an attempt to kill a man named John Brautigam, a friend of Corral.

 Corral had allegedly previously warned Brautigam about a potential confrontation.

 Two children, ages 5 and 8, were also in the car at the time of the shooting, though no one was seriously injured.

 The statement filed by Alhasasneh's public defender on June 23 said that Alhasasneh was not aware that Corral had a gun or intended to shoot Brautigam.
 The statement was accepted in exchange for Alhasasneh entering a guilty plea.

 Alhasasneh claimed he initially took the blame for buying and firing the gun because he was led to believe, by Corral and others, that he would not face substantial punishment for the incident because he was a minor.

 Alhasasneh was charged with first-degree intentional homicide Feb.
 11 as a direct result of what he told police at the time of the incident.

 District Attorney Brad Schimel previously said that, under the law, Alhasasneh had to be charged as an adult.